MeowIT/Portofolio2024/README.md

 # Portofolio2024
-Portofolio made with React and Typescript
+Portofolio made with React, Javascript and Tailwind